pellucida/ambient_capabilities/README.md

 Linux capabilities are described in the manual page [capabilities(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html)

-While ambient capabilities were add to the linux kernel from version 4.3, [Redhat](https://access.redhat.com/solutions/1264083) has incorporated the patches into RHEL 7 since kernel-3.10.0-514.el7
+While ambient capabilities were added to the linux kernel from version 4.3, [Redhat](https://access.redhat.com/solutions/1264083) has incorporated the patches into RHEL 7 since kernel-3.10.0-514.el7